thomasgolian/network-engineering-labs/multi-homed-bgp-ospf-underlay/README.md

 network 10.0.1.12 mask 255.255.255.252
 ```

-In this 'show ip bgp' output on R3/4, we can see the underlay 10.0.1.x networks added to our BGP table.
+In this `show ip bgp` output on R3/4, we can see the underlay 10.0.1.x networks added to our BGP table.
 We now have redundant hops back to the iBGP area and connectivity can be tested end-to-end.

 ![eBGP](images/bgp-add-networks-underlay.jpg)

-We use 'next-hop-self' BGP command on R1 and R2 -- so that they're advertised routes/NLRIs (Network Layer Reachability Information) will now include (and force) the next hop as their loopback0 addresses.
+We use `next-hop-self` BGP command on R1 and R2 -- so that they're advertised routes/NLRIs (Network Layer Reachability Information) will now include (and force) the next hop as their loopback0 addresses.

 Result: Core internal iBGP routers R5 and R6 will now receive routes/NRLI with accurate next hop addresses back towards to R1 and R2, respectively.